tko22/simple-blockchain/README.md

 # simple-blockchain
 My implementation of a blockchain in C++ I created for fun :)
-Follows some Bitcoin design choices including using SHA-256 to hash headers and blocks, merkle trees, and mining WoS.
+Follows some Bitcoin design principles including a peer-to-peer network, SHA-256 to hash headers and blocks, merkle trees, and mining WoS.
+#### Requirements
-- Uses C++14 and OpenSSL library
+- Uses C++14, OpenSSL library, Simple-Web-Server, and a [JSON library](https://github.com/nlohmann/json)

-### Peer-to-Peer coming soon!

 Includes a Command line interface that allows you to view blockchains at different indices and add new blocks.
-You can do that 20 times until it automatically quits -> can change that.
-You can control-c to quit too.
+You can do that 20 times until it automatically quits -> you can change that.
+Control-c to quit.

-And unfortunately, everything is stored in memory and is deleted on quit.
+And unfortunately, everything is stored in memory and is deleted when program quits.

+## Peer-to-Peer Network
+My first implementation used WebSockets but I changed to using web servers for each node because peer-to-peer would require setting up "clients" for each and every node.

+So instead, I make HTTP requests to connect to nodes to the network
+#### For this to work we need endpoints to:
+- Keep track of nodes in the network
+- Get the latest chains from every node
+- Send out your chain to the network when a new block is added

+#### Conflicts in different chains
+There can only be one explicit set of blocks in the chain at a given time.
+If there are conflicts, when the chains at different nodes have the same size but have different blocks, the chain that has the longest number of blocks is chosen.

+So if some other node sends in a new chain that's longer than yours -> your chain is replaced
+Note: this was a simple implementation and thus, it replaces the entire chain except for the genesis block.
+For future improvements, each node should check the new chain with other nodes before it is added and entire nodes shouldn't be sent out.

 ## BlockChain Class
 #### Private Variables:
 - blockchain(vector<unique_ptr<Block> >): vector of smart pointers to Block objects

 Genesis Block is created during intialization.
+#### Validating the integrity of blocks
 Every time you want to add a block to the blockchain, you will need to provide it:

 `int index, string prevHash, string hash, string nonce, vector<string> &merkle`